Semi-Homemade Caramel Cake

 - Add the vanilla.

-- Continue mixing until the frosting reaches desired consistancy (and is completely cooled**).
+- Continue mixing until the frosting reaches the desired consistency (**and is completely cooled if you plan to use it in a piping bag).

-- You may need to add small amounts of cream to get the right texture for spreading.
+- You may need to add small amounts of cream to get the right texture for pouring.

 Notes